 Okay, so this isn’t free, but it is only $1.25 per ride and streetcars are a great way to see the city in a comfortable, historical way.

 Request a song or enjoy the music at Pat O’Brien’s Dueling Piano Bar.

 Check out the galleries on Julia St. and what street vendors are selling at Jackson Square.
 There’s an Art Walk that occurs on the first Saturday night of every month: galleries open their doors to the public to premiere new exhibits.

 If your trip is during the Spring and on a Wednesday, there’s a free concert series at Jackson Square.
 In 2019, it runs from March 20th through May 22nd.

-On the last Saturday of each month, head to Palmer Park to view the featured works and enjoy live entertainment.
+On the second and last Saturday of each month, head to Palmer Park to view the featured works and enjoy live entertainment.